HackYourFutureBelgium/debugging/README.md

 - 🥚 **[./fixing-errors](./fixing-errors)**: JavaScript errors! - get over the
   initial fear by learning to find and describe errors in your code.
 Then learn how to pause on errors in the debugger and to read callstack messages.
-- 🥚 **[./logging](./logging)**: Learn how to create your own trace of a program's execution using `console.log`.
-Practice tracing different aspects of the same program's execution.
 - 🐣 **[./fixing-bugs](./fixing-bugs)**: Learn a structured approach to finding,
   describing and fixing bugs.
-- 🐣 **[./naming-variables](./naming-variables)**: Code should be written for
-  people first, computers second.
-Learn to give helpful names to your variables that describe what data they store and how they are used in your program.
 - 🐣 **[./integrate](./integrate)**: Practice all the skills and knowledge
   you've gained.
 You will read, debug, complete, and write full programs.
 - 🐣 **[./operator-precedence](./operator-precedence)**: Learn how to understand